MELCHIZEDEK: Priest of the Most High God

 Many of the lines from this text parallel those from the Bible in their descriptions and references to Christ.

 In this narrative, he lives, preaches, dies, and is resurrected.

 "The Coming of the Son of God Melchizedek" speaks of his returning to earth.
 He is supported by the gods, and is viewed as a priest-king who bestows justice mercifully to his faithful subjects.

 .
 Shem predates Moses and Aaron, yet is said to have been a priest.

 Melchizedek was said to have instructed Abram in the Torah, and handed down the robes of Adam to Abram.
 He was clearly

 acting the role of priest in his encounter with Abram.

 He received Abram's tithe, one-tenth of all Abram possessed.

 He also blessed Abram, yet he blessed Abram first, before God.

-The rabbi's hold that perhaps the priestly line was to originally descend from Melchizedek, yet because he first blessed Abram, God brought the priestly line forth from Abram's descendants instead.
+The rabbi's hold that perhaps the priestly line was to originally descend from Melchizedek, yet because he first blessed Abram, God brought the priestly line forth from Abram's

 Nevertheless, this blessing brought much prosperity upon Abram, Isaac, and Jacob.